 Homeschool In A Box Versus Planning Your Own Curriculum

-As far as my daughter, she learned fundamentals that I couldn’t have taught at that point well enough for them to really stick with her.
-The program we chose was right for us, and set her up with a great foundation in Bible, Math, and Language that had paid off when we later branched out into other sources of curricula.
+As far as my daughter, she learned fundamentals that I couldn’t have taught well enough at that point for them to stick with her.
+The program we chose was right for us at the time and set her up with an excellent foundation in Bible, Math, and Language.
+This foundation paid off when we later branched out into other sources of curricula.

 As far as momma…let me tell you I learned a lot!
-I learned that I could lesson plan on my own, I learned that after those first few years I now knew better what my child’s learning style was.
-I had figured out that certain subjects weren’t meshing with she or I because she and I both learned a different way!
-Imagine that!
-Our kids aren’t carbon copies of ourselves…lol
+I learned that I could lesson plan on my own.
+In those first few years we had determined what my child’s learning style was.
+We figured out that certain subjects weren’t meshing with her or I because we both learned differently!
+Imagine that.
+Our kids aren’t carbon copies of ourselves.
+Wink.

-Those first few years I gained confidence as her teacher, I got to know my student on an intimate level, and we both could branch out with confidence after this experience.
-There were periods of time of course that we all have with our kids – they get frustrated, they cry, we get frustrated that “they just don’t get it”, or we think they should pick this up by now.
-Honestly, homeschooling is a beautiful journey in getting to know your children on a deeper level than you ever think possible.
+Those first few years I gained confidence as her teacher, and I got to know my student on an intimate level.
+We both could branch out with confidence after this experience.
+There were periods of course that we all have with our children – they get frustrated, they cry, we get frustrated that “they just don’t get it,” or we think they should pick this up by now.
+But that can happen with any curriculum.
+Honestly, homeschooling is a beautiful journey of getting to know your children on a deeper level than you ever think possible.

 We even debated going back to “School In A Box” at one point, I found it was more complicated to lesson plan and prep with two littles at home.
 With so many responsibilities for mom, it felt like time to take some lesson planning off my plate.
-But when we weighed out the loss of our freedom to choose each piece of curriculum, and tailor the choices to each child specifically, that just isn’t enough for us to go back for a measure of convenience.
-We love our eclectic mix of what fits the child, the learning style, or current season.
-I love that homeschool can shift with whatever season your family is in.
+But when we weighed the options, I thought about the loss of our freedom, and the loss of choosing all of our curriculum.
+Our family enjoys the tailored choices for each child specifically, and there just aren’t enough benefits now to go back for a measure of convenience.
+We love our eclectic mix of what fits each child’s learning style and current season.
+Our family loves that homeschooling can shift with whatever season we are in.